 As a young woman, Fridah aspired to become a Doctor.
-Unfortunately her hopes and dreams were severed on one summer afternoon as she was involved in a bus-trolley collision which left her in a wreck.
+Unfortunately, her hopes and dreams were severed on one summer afternoon as she was involved in a bus-trolley collision that left her in a wreck.
 Despite more than 30 subsequent operations, Kahlo spent the rest of her life in constant pain, finally succumbing to related complications at age 47.

 Limping and getting by with extreme pain, during her difficult recovery Kahlo regained her spirits by painting.
 In the first three months when she was immobile, the urge to paint herself came rushing.
 “I am the subject I know best”, Kahlo once said.
 Her self-portraits were born while in that state of torture; the pain real and stirring at her very core.

 Did she paint pain?
 Look closer now.
 As far as she is concerned: “They thought I was a Surrealist but I wasn’t.
 I never painted dreams.
 I painted my own reality.”

 The mark of her “own reality” is manifested in 55 self-portraits.
 She painted with passion drawing from her personal experiences – including her often tumultuous marriages, her miscarriages, and abortions, her extramarital affairs with both sexes – to create an anthology of 143 paintings.